saa-lem/my-gallery/README.md

 Run this command in the terminal:
 - pip freeze > requirements.txt
 # Deployment
-For deployment find follow this documentation: https://gist.github.com/newtonkiragu/42f2500e56d9c2375a087233587eddd0
+For deployment  follow this documentation: https://gist.github.com/newtonkiragu/42f2500e56d9c2375a087233587eddd0
  # Connecting to the server
 In the same terminal type:
 - python3 manage.py runserver
-Open the browser on http://localhost:8000/
+- Open the browser on http://localhost:8000/

  # Server Display
  You should be able to see something like this in the server: